 Punctuality to school and lessons is also very important and sets good practices for future working life.
 Being late to school or a lesson leads to lost learning.
 Please ensure you child is in school by 8:50am each day.

-In addition, we feel that this is not the time to take your child out of school for a family holiday or other term time leave.
-It is unlikely that any leave will be authorised unless a child’s attendance is over 90% , but all individual requests must be submitted to the school for consideration using the form available from the school office.
+In addition, taking your child out of school for a family holiday or other term time leave is something which must be very carefully considered by parents.
+It is unlikely that any leave / holiday will be authorised unless a child’s attendance is over 90% , all individual requests must be submitted to the school for consideration using the form available from the school office.

 We really appreciate the ongoing support that you have and are continuing to provide to our school.